Dokumentationen

 Ordering an Azure Subscription

-• Name: A short designation for the Subscription.
-Please use a concise and clear designation.
-This designation will be part of the name of the Subscription.
-The following naming schema exists: UniBE - [Organizational Unit] - [Name] - [Cost Center].
+• Name: A short, concise designation for the Subscription.
+This designation will be incorporated into the name of the Subscription according to the following schema: UniBE - [Organizational Unit] - [Name] - [Cost Center].

-• Organizational Unit: Please provide the abbreviation of the organizational unit that will operate the Subscription.
-For example, ID for IT services.
+• Organizational Unit: The official abbreviation of the organizational unit that will operate the Subscription, e.g., ID for IT services

-The creation of a new Subscription will occur after a manual review.
-You will be automatically notified once the Subscription has been created.
+The order process includes a manual review by the Cloud Team.
+If no queries are necessary, the registered owners will be automatically notified once the Subscription has been created.

 Type of Subscription